 How and when do I get my tax receipt?

 You will receive your tax receipt after your securities have been received.

-Jamie Golombek is Managing Director, Tax & Estate Planning, with CIBC Private Wealth Management in Toronto.
+Jamie Golombek is Managing Director, Tax & Estate Planning, with CIBC Private Wealth in Toronto.
 Mr. Golombek also writes the weekly column “Tax Expert” in the National Post and is a regular personal finance guest on BNN.

 This communication is intended to provide general information only.
 It should not be construed as, or relied upon for, specific investment, tax or legal advice nor does it constitute an offer, solicitation or recommendation to buy, sell or hold any securities.
 Anyone wishing to act on the information herein should consult with his or her professional advisor.